beginning of content

 Some people find travelling at certain times of the day easier than at other times.
 It depends on a few factors, including your child's personality and their routine.

 Children shouldn't spend long periods of time in their car seat.
-During stops, it's a good idea to put your baby on a rug on the ground so that they can stretch their legs and move around or kick.
+During stops, it's a good idea to put your baby on a rug on the ground so that they can stretch their legs, move around or kick.
 Older children may enjoy running around to burn off some energy.

-If your child is sleeping as you reach your destination, always take them out of the car, even if it means waking them up.
-Never leave your child in a car without an adult.
+If your child is sleeping when you reach your destination, always take them out of the car, even if it means waking them.
+Never leave your child alone in a car — it can be very dangerous.
+Children left unattended in a car are at risk of heatstroke, dehydration or even death.

-If it's sunny, use a window shade on the window near your child's car seat, or hang a damp towel over the window to provide shade.
+If it's sunny, use a window shade on the window near your child's car seat.
 Don't cover a baby capsule with a blanket, even a light one.
-This can restrict air movement around your child and cause them to overheat.
+This can restrict airflow around your child, make it more difficult to see them or to remove them in an emergency.

-Here are some tips for keeping your baby or child busy during car journeys:
+Here are some tips for keeping your baby or child busy on car journeys:

 Writing a checklist can help reduce any worries you might have about preparing for your trip.